 Out top choice for 3D printer pens for artists is the Hatchbox 3D Printing Pen.
-At $30, it is also one of the least expensive pens worth considering.
+It is also one of the least expensive pens worth considering.
 The Hatchbox is made completely out of plastic, meaning that it will be far more lightweight than the competition.
 Easy to use, it is not suitable for kids because of the hot nozzle design.

 The LCD screen on the device shows the filament type you are using as well as the temperature.
 With PLA and ABS support, you can control the speed easily.
 Prices for these pens can go upwards of $100 depending on where you get them from and what is included along with the pen.

 While the Harchbox 3D Printing Pen is a solid choice, there are several other 3D printer pens for artists that are worth considering.
 Some other choices you should consider include the 7Tech 3D Printer Pen, the MYNT3D Professional 3D Printing Pen, the Smarson 3D Printing Pen, the Yosou 3D Printer Pen, the Nextech Intelligent 3D Printing Pen, the Yingjia 3D Printing Pen, the 3Doodler PRO, and the LIX Pen.